wildetudor/wildetudor.github.io/_pages/about.md

   - /about.html
 ---

   - **NEWS: With colleagues from Vienna and Graz, I am organising a symposium dedicated to the theory and methods behind 3 key components of music psychology: imagery, prediction, and cultural evolution.
 Details [here](https://sites.google.com/view/escopmusiccognition/).
-Participation free.**
+Participation free (23-25 Feb '22).**

 I am an Oxford graduate with a passion for science and for music.
 I am presently a postdoc at the University of Vienna, where I investigate comparatively the brain bases of our capacity for music and language.
 <br/><br/>